GAMS-dev/TIMES_MIRO/app_README.md

 The input section can be used to prepare data for the next model run.

 ### Database Scenarios<a name="import-database-scenarios"></a>
-Input data that is already stored in the integrated database can be loaded via the `load data` button.
+A TIMES MIRO Scenario (all visible data and attachments) can be stored in the database at any time as a MIRO scenario for later use under `Scenario` &rarr; `Save as`.
+To load an existing scenario from the database, click the `Load data` button in the input view.
 In the dialog that opens, the `Database` tab lists all available scenarios.
+If there are many saved scenarios, the [Load scenarios view](#load-scenarios) can give a better overview.

 <picture>
   <source srcset="static_times_miro/load_db_dark.png" media="(prefers-color-scheme: dark)">